CyEt55/angularPractice/README.md

 Front-End retrieved from Angular getting started tutorial, and connected to a Express Back-End.

-UPDATE: A new Back-End has been generated with Visual Studio, using EntityFrameworkCore
+UPDATE: A new Back-End has been generated with Visual Studio 2022 using EntityFrameworkCore, changed baseUrl in product service to match.

 Using Sequelize ORM to connect to a self hosted PostgresSQL database.